yl8976/django-heroku-gcp-template/README.md

 # Django Heroku GCP Template

+## NOTE: This is still under development.
+The template does *not* work as of right now.

 Template for websites built using Django and deployed on Heroku and GCP Storage.
 This solution is great because Heroku has a [perpetual free tier](https://www.heroku.com/pricing) (albeit with numerous limitations) and GCP Storage is also free up to 5GB ([perpetually](https://cloud.google.com/free/)), meaning you can deploy your entire Django project at literally zero cost.

 GCP Storage is necessary for handling user uploads and adding static files because Heroku has an [emphemeral file system](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
 This template project uses PostgreSQL as its database as it is highly scalable and integrates with Heroku very easily (and for [free](https://elements.heroku.com/addons/heroku-postgresql)!).